-{\it Microscopic model for couplings. } Additionally, we consider a microscopic model of both wire and leads which are separated by a tunnel barrier.
-We distinguish two types of barrier potentials (a) only a narrow Gaussian peak and (b) a narrow Gaussian peak together with a potential decaying smoothly into the wire (see Fig.~\ref{Fig:AmplitudeMicroscopCouplings}(a)).
-In case (a) there are zero-energy states only in the topological region, which are the MZMs.
-In case (b), the Fourier decomposition of the smooth potential does not contain large momenta, so that in the trivial region each of the two bands contributes a pair of MZMs, which however are not coupled among each other by the potential \citep{Prada.2012,Kells.2012,Vuik.2019}.
-Therefore, in addition to the MZMs in the topological region, two quasi-degenerate, quasi-zero energy Andreev bound states (ABSs) occur in the trivial region for $5\,E_{\rm so}<E_z<7.6\,E_{\rm so}$ (see inset of Fig.~\ref{Fig:AmplitudeMicroscopCouplings}(b)).
+We distinguish two types of barrier potentials (i) only a narrow Gaussian peak and (ii) a narrow Gaussian peak together with a potential decaying smoothly into the wire (see Fig.~\ref{Fig:AmplitudeMicroscopCouplings}(a)).
+Parameters for (i) the steep potential are given by $\sigma_1=\sigma_2=0.1 \,l_{\rm so}$, $E_s = V_0$ and $V_0=65\,E_{\rm so}$, and for (ii) the smooth confinement $\sigma_1=0.1\,l_{\rm so}$, $\sigma_2=6\,l_{\rm so}$, $E_s = 10\,E_{\rm so}$ and $V_0=65 \,E_{\rm so}$.
+In case (i) there are zero-energy states only in the topological region, which are the MZMs (see inset of Fig.~\ref{Fig:AmplitudeMicroscopCouplings}(b)).
+In case (ii), the Fourier decomposition of the smooth potential does not contain large momenta, so that in the trivial region each of the two bands contributes a pair of MZMs, which however are not coupled among each other by the potential \citep{Prada.2012,Kells.2012, Vuik.2019}.
+Therefore, in addition to the MZMs in the topological region, two quasi-degenerate, quasi-zero energy Andreev bound states (also called pseudo-MZMs) occur in the trivial region for $5\,E_{\rm so}<E_z<7.6\,E_{\rm so}$ (see inset of Fig.~\ref{Fig:AmplitudeMicroscopCouplings}(b)).